LuciDav94/content-playlist/readme.md

 behind which already have the values, but for this case I will prefer to let the file to be loaded in the static
 block

+After final review I remembered about logs.
+I will add a log dependency to use logs in my code, to be easier to identify if there will be any problems